 Dar Al-hijrah Islamic Center‘s Sewing Academy is our fourth quarter 2019 selected nonprofit.
 The DAH Sewing Academy is part of a progressive self-sufficiency track of classes to help refugees, single moms, and women in the nearby family shelter move toward financial stability.
 The women receive 100 hours of hands-on instruction, and upon graduation, each receives a brand new sewing machine so she can make a living from home, even if she has to care for her kids or other family members.
 Recently, the sewing program has been expanded to offer advanced graduates a professional externship experience, and in the coming months, DAH will launch a Sewing Cooperative in which the women can become members and earn an even more regular income stream from their work.
 Our collective donation of $4,525 will be used to help this program.

-Second Story is our third quarter 2019 selected nonprofit.
+Second Story was our third quarter 2019 selected nonprofit.
 They envision a community in which all young people are safe, live in a nurturing environment and have the opportunity to reach their full potential.
 Second Story offers long term and short term safe havens for teenagers experiencing a crisis such as abuse or mental health, young adults who are homeless and trying to complete high school, and young mothers that are fleeing situations of domestic violence.
 In addition, Second Story provides preventative after school programs for youth in neighborhoods experiencing gang violence and the threat of human trafficking.
 Their programs step in at a critical juncture of a young person’s life, lifting them back up when they fall, and staying the course, ensuring that they have opportunities for learning, growth, and success.
 Our collective donation of $4,056 will make a difference to the lives of approximately a dozen of our young community members looking to reach their full potential in life.